Sailing Barge SNARK

 The barges were the heavy goods vehicles of their day and at one time over 2,500 of them transported everything from Portland stone and Kentish bricks to hay and manure in and out of the cities and towns along the coast.
 Many of these vessels carried stone from Portland to London to build the great monuments and buildings of the late 19th C city.
 Stories of them being sailed to the Scillies and trading up to Newcastle for coal demonstrate their range and versatility, two even made it to the Caribbean.

-SNARK is 84ft long on deck and 105ft overall.
-She weighs 67 tones.
-She has one lower deck and no wheel house on deck.
+Snark is 84ft long on deck and 105ft overall.
+She weighs 67 tonnes.
+She has one lower deck and no wheelhouse on deck.
 The steering and sail operations are all in the open air.
-She has a self tacking fore and aft rig which makes her more weatherly and generally easier to manage short handed.
+She has a self-tacking fore and aft rig which makes her more weatherly and generally easier to manage short-handed.
 Indeed, Thames barges are often sailed with just two people and rarely more than three.

 The building of the Snark was started in 1997 by previous owners and has only recently been completed to the standards needed for commercial use in and around the English Channel.
 The progress of the construction has been recorded and can be seen in the following videos.